Policy and Procedure #320.0, Homework

 What has Changed?

-Reason for review: Due for first review.
+Reason for review: Due for second review.

 Who is affected by these changes and what is the impact on current practice?
-Existing stakeholder responsibilities have been clarified; however, no impact to existing operational practices will occur.
+Existing responsibilities have been clarified; however, no impact to existing operational practices will occur.

 Implementation timelines: Immediate upon Board approval.